Christopher-DSA/SQL-Project/cleaning_data.md

 What issues will you address by cleaning the data?
-Issue 1: The unit cost in the data needs to be divided by 1,000,000.
+## The unit cost in the data needs to be divided by 1,000,000.
+By examining the unit cost of the products in this dataset, they are very unsually high for the types of products being sold.

+To investigate further I checked the 'total_transaction_revenue' column in the 'all_sessions' table.
+An example of what I found.
+Nest® Cam Outdoor Security Camera - USA Where the 'product_price' was 119000000.
+This seems a little bit high for a security camera so I googled the actual price: 179.72 United States Dollar.
+This is when I realized that there were extra zeros in the entry.

+Dividing by 1,000,000 would make it $119 USD which makes alot more sense for this kind of product.
+We will be diving all values with these extra 0's to remove the extra six extra 0's added in error.

-Issue 2: The column 'userid' in the analytics table is null for every row and it is also not used in any other table as a primary key or a foreign key. 'fullvisitorID' is unique to every visitor so we don't really need this column at all.
+## Issue 2: The column 'userid' in the analytics table is redundant?
+The value of user_id is null for every row and it is also not used in any other table as a primary key or a foreign key. 'fullvisitorID' is unique to every visitor so we don't really need this column at all.
+We can use 'fullvisitorID' to represent each visitor instead of userID since it is unique to each vist.
+Was this column implemented for future proofing?

-Issue 3: 'units_sold', 'timeonsite' and 'revenue' are all completely null as well, I have confirmed this by using a query to filter at all rows that have null values in each of these columns.
+## Issue 3: 'timeonsite' and 'revenue' are all completely null (all_sessions table)
+I have confirmed this by using a query to filter at all rows that have null values in each of these columns.
 They all returned 0 rows meaning that every row does in fact have null as the value.

 ## Missing Values in units_sold column
 For the units_sold column in the analytics table there are columns where units_sold is NULL.
 It is unclear whether this is meant to represent 0 or that the data is missing.
 By checking other columns in the same 'analytics' table, for example 'unit_price' there are infact rows with the value of 0 to represent zero sales instead of NULL.
 Also by checking whether or not there any rows in the 'units_sold' table have a value zero, we can see that none exist.
 Therefore moving forward we are going to go with the assumption that these NULL values do infact represent 0 'units_sold'.